erebelo/aws-docker/mongodb/docker-compose/README.md

    `$ chmod 400 keyfile # Igonore if the permission is already set in docker-compose.yml by the command field`

-7. Create a new network:
+7. Use a network already created or create a new one:

    `$ docker network create erebelo_cluster`